Son of famed Michigan coach says doctor molested him, too - WTMJ

 Schembechler is a revered figure in Ann Arbor, where his statue stands outside a football building named for him.
 The Wolverines won or shared 13 Big Ten football championships before he stepped down after the 1989 season.

 The number of Anderson’s victims could exceed 800, according to court filings.
-The report detailed many missed opportunities to stop Anderson, who was also a doctor to some staff and their families and who spent 37 years on campus.
+The report detailed many missed opportunities to stop Anderson, who spent 37 years on campus.
 He died in 2008.

 “The fact that no one took meaningful action is particularly disturbing in light of the nature, scope, and duration of Dr. Anderson’s misconduct,” the report said.